 Australia’s climate varies greatly throughout its territory.
 There are four seasons across most of the country and a wet and dry season in the tropical north.
 The seasons are at opposite times to those in the northern hemisphere.: December to February is summer; March to May is autumn; June to August is winter; and September to November is spring.
-ICEGOV will take place during autumn and temperatures in Melbourne are expected to vary between 11-20 degrees Celsius (51-68 Fahrenheit).
-Rainfall is expected during this period.
+ICEGOV2019 will take place during autumn (3-5 April) and temperatures in Melbourne are expected to vary between 11-20 degrees Celsius (51-68 Fahrenheit).
+Rainfall can occur during this period.

 The currency in Australia is the Australian dollar ($AU).
 This variant of the dollar is divided in 100 cents and is one of the most traded currencies by value in the world.
 The coins come in denominations of 5, 10, 20, and 50 cents, and 1 and 2 dollars.
 The banknotes come in denominations of 5, 10, 20, 50, and 100 dollars.
 It is common to find notes of any denomination being used in daily transactions, even the $100 note, but its use is less common and smaller stores might refuse to accept such a high denomination for small purchases.
 Due to the unfavorable rates, usually coupled with fees and/or commissions for exchanging money at currency counters, it is recommended that you withdraw money from ATM machines, as needed, preferably using a bank affiliated with your bank when possible.
 Credit cards are largely accepted and ATM’s are available.
 Traveller’s Cheques are not generally accepted.

 The electrical supply in Australia is 230V 50Hz.
-The plugs and sockets are Type I, that is, two flat pins in a V-shape and a grounding pin, as shown here.
+The plugs and sockets are Type I, that is, two flat pins in a V-shape and a grounding pin, as shown in this picture.

 All measurements in Australia are metric, as are weights.
 Temperature scale is Celsius.